Asymptotic Breakdown Point Analysis for a General Class of Minimum Divergence Estimators: Empirical studies

-For this setup also, we perform an exercise similar to that in Example~\ref{example:normal-scale}.
 Let us assume, without loss of generality, that the true distribution is the standard exponential distribution with rate parameter $1$.
-Under $\epsilon$-level contamination ($\epsilon \in [0, 1]$), we assume that the sample observations follow a mixture of the standard exponential distribution with mixing proportion $(1-\epsilon)$ and the contaminating exponential distribution with rate parameter $\lambda_0$.
-The model family of distributions under consideration is again a family of exponential distributions with unknown rate parameter $\lambda$ with $\lambda > 0$.
-As in Example~\ref{example:normal-scale}, we restrict our attention to only the MDPD functional, which aims to minimize the objective function
+Under $\epsilon$-level contamination ($\epsilon \in [0, 1]$), we assume that the sample observations follow a mixture of the standard exponential distribution with mixing proportion $(1-\epsilon)$ and the contaminating exponential distribution with rate parameter $\theta_0$.
+The model family of distributions under consideration is again a family of exponential distributions with unknown rate parameter $\theta$ with $\theta > 0$.